Hamburger

 Failure to inform & consult

 Re-employment of the employees in case of a collective dismissal (ie, mass layoff).
+Any employees that were already terminated could claim for the continued payment of their remuneration until the time that the information and consultation procedure was correctly complied with.
 Compensation for moral damages.

 Brazil